atrial-albumen/atrial-albumen.github.io/about.md

 comments: false
 ---

-I'm a pianist and a worship leader, among other things.
-Living it up in Greenville, SC.
+I'm a pianist and a worship leader living it up in Greenville, SC.

-I've got a B.A. in Music Performance from North Greenville University, where I studied with Fabio Parrini.
+I've got a B.A. in Music Performance from North Greenville University with Mr. Fabio Parrini.

-Currently I'm working on my M.M. from Converse University, studying with Dr. Steven Graff.
+Currently I'm working on my M.M. in Piano Performance from Converse University, studying with Dr. Steven Graff, with dreams of doctoral school and teaching.

-I live in South Carolina and want to teach music theory and piano some day.

 In my free time, I like to go to the mountains with my family, write poems, and go [birding](https://www.newyorker.com/books/page-turner/the-difference-between-bird-watching-and-birding).